-Kasia Donovan (Section Editor)
+Emily Lind (Section Editor)

 Nicolas is a 4th year Honours BSc, Applied Health Sciences (pre-clinical specialization) student at the University of Waterloo.
 Outside academics, Nicolas is heavily involved in stem cell/tissue bioengineering research and regenerative medicine.
 Having spent some time working for the University of Toronto, Nicolas has re-located to the University of British Columbia to continue his most recent projects seeking to determine the mechanisms underlying self-organization within 2D and 3D human organoids.
 Nicolas has co-authored work presented at a number of international conferences including the Biomedical Engineering Society Annual Conference in Phoenix, Arizona and the United Kingdom Conference on Multiscale Biology in Nottingham, U.K. In his spare time, Nicolas enjoys engaging in a healthy, active lifestyle through music, athletics, and cooking.

-Nathan is a third-year life sciences student at the University of Toronto pursuing a double major in Immunology and Applied Genetics.
+Nathan is a fourth-year life sciences student at the University of Toronto pursuing a double major in Immunology and Applied Genetics.
 As a science fair alumnus, he has been to the Canada Wide Science Fair three times as a finalist and was selected to represent Team Canada at the Intel International Science and Engineering Fair in 2016.
 He also has experience in taking a project beyond the scope of Science Fair, which included giving a TEDx talk on his research and filing a provisional patent.
 Originally from Victoria, B.C., you’ll find him camping and enjoying the outdoors whenever he can.